lestaat/sh-generic-scripts/README.md

-# Shell_Scripts
+# Generic Shell Scripts
-My Unix Shell Scripts
+A collection of unrelated shell scripts